gesellkammer/maelzel/docs/core.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The time attributes (*start*, *dur*, *end*) of a :class:`MusicObj` refer to a symbolic,
 *beat* time, measured in quarternotes.
-This *quarternote time* depends on the tempo.
-To map
+This *quarternote time* depends on the tempo at a given
-from *quarternote* time to *absolute* time a score structure
+time.
+To map from *quarternote* time to *absolute* time a score structure
 (:class:`~maelzel.scorestruct.ScoreStruct`) is needed, which sets the tempo at any moment in time

 Score Structure